Richard Fallon (police officer): Arran Quay shooting

-On the morning of 3 April 1970 three armed members of the Irish Republican paramilitary organisation Saor Éire were in the process of robbing a branch of the Royal Bank of Ireland at Arran Quay in Dublin, as part of a spree of bank robberies the organisation had conducted in the Republic of Ireland from 1967 onwards in pursuance of finance for operations in Northern Ireland. when Gardaí Paul Firth and Richard Fallon arrived, without firearms to defend themselves, on the scene in their patrol car, the police having been alerted that something was wrong at the location by the gang's cutting of the bank branch's telephone wires.
+On the morning of 3 April 1970 three armed members of the Irish Republican paramilitary organisation Saor Éire were in the process of robbing a branch of the Royal Bank of Ireland at Arran Quay in Dublin, as part of a spree of bank robberies the organisation had conducted in the Republic of Ireland from 1967 onwards in pursuance of finance for operations in Northern Ireland.
+When Gardaí Paul Firth and Richard Fallon arrived, without firearms to defend themselves, on the scene in their patrol car, the police had been alerted that something was wrong at the location by the gang's cutting off the bank branch's telephone wires.
 On confronting the three gunmen in front of the bank, Firth and Fallon were repeatedly fired at.
 Firth, who was behind Garda Fallon, called back to another police officer still in the patrol car to call for help on the radio, before diving to the ground to avoid the bullets aimed at him.
 Ignoring the fire, Fallon went forward to grab one of the gunmen, and was fatally shot in the neck and shoulder by one of the other two.
 The paramilitary robbery gang afterwards fled the scene having stolen £2000 from the bank branch.

 Fallon was in his 45th year.
 He was the first member of the Garda Síochána to be murdered in the line of duty for almost three decades.